Nuclear safety

 In Finland, nuclear energy research is conducted by research institutes, universities and power companies utilising nuclear energy.
 A significant part of public research is conducted in the research programmes funded by the National Nuclear Waste Management Fund, which cover both the nuclear safety of nuclear facilities and the nuclear waste management.
 The research programmes are autonomous and based on fixed terms.
 Research has been conducted like this for almost two decades.

-Two research programmes were launched in 2019: the Finnish Research Programme on Nuclear Power Plant Safety (SAFIR2022) and the Finnish Research Programme on Nuclear Waste Management (KYT2022).
-Both research programmes run until the end of 2022.
-Besides producing scientific and technical results, the programmes aim to maintain and develop Finnish expertise in the field.
+A six-year research programme, SAFER2028, was launched in 2023 to bring the national research on nuclear safety and nuclear waste management under the same programme.
+Besides producing scientific and technical results, the programme aims to maintain and develop Finnish expertise in the field.
 The Ministry of Economic Affairs and Employment is responsible for the management of the programmes and the application procedure.
-A six-year research programme, SAFER2028, will be launched in 2023 to bring the current national research on nuclear safety and nuclear waste management under the same programme.

 Finnish operators participate actively in the international nuclear safety research.
 Collaboration takes place within the following programmes and organisations, among others: the European Union’s (Euratom) framework programmes for research (both fission and fusion research), the Nordic Nuclear Safety Research programme (NKS), the Organisation for Economic Co-operation and Development’s (OECD) Nuclear Energy Agency (NEA) and the UN’s International Atomic Energy Agency (IAEA).